-\textbf{Global error bound:} We compute global error bounds by taking the maximum of $e_{\delta}^i$ and $e_{\theta}^i$ over all tiles.
-The global error bound for $\delta$ is 12.66, which is 15.8\% of the measurement range (80 length units for $\delta$); for $\theta$ is $7.13\degree$ (5.94\% of the $120\degree$ measurement range).
-We therefore successfully verify the correctness of the network with these tolerances for all feasible inputs.
+We compute global error bounds by taking the maximum of $e_{\delta}^i$ and $e_{\theta}^i$ over all tiles.
+The global error bound for $\delta$ is 12.66, which is 15.8\% of the measurement range (80 length units for $\delta$); the global error bound for $\theta$ is $7.13\degree$ (5.94\% of the $120\degree$ measurement range).
+We therefore successfully verify the correctness of the network with these tolerances for all target inputs.